 It should be noted that Ray Noble graciously facilitated identification of Jack Dumont as the alto saxophone soloist on the label of the Columbia record of “Harlem Nocturne.”
 This sort of recognition was rarely accorded to sidemen in swing era bands.

 Pictured above, the Ray Noble band in the California sunshine at the Catalina Casino Ballroom, summer 1941.This is the band that recorded “Harlem Nocturne” the previous summer.
-Its composer and arranger, Earle Hagen, is standing fourth from left; alto saxophonist Jack Dumont is standing, second from left.
+Its composer and arranger, Earle Hagen, is standing fourth from right; alto saxophonist Jack Dumont is standing, second from right.
 Noble is standing at center, wearing a striped blazer.

 Composed by Earle Hagen.

-I think that the alto saxophone solo on this 1968-1969 recording was played by long-time Heath sideman Ronnie Chamberlain (shown at right in 1969).
+The alto saxophone solo on this 1968 recording was played by long-time Heath sideman Ronnie Chamberlain (shown at right in 1968).
 His approach, as well as that of the Heath band, has a bit more edge and swagger than that of Jack Dumont and the Noble band in the original 1940 recording.